 SOSC 4900.
 Special Topics in Social Sc.
 A variable credit course on selected issues, problems, and literature in social science.
-Must have permission of the instructor.
-(3-0-3)
+Must have

 Spanish

 SPAN 1001.
 Elementary Spanish I. Introduction to listening, speaking, reading, and writing in Spanish and to the culture of Spanish-speaking regions.
 Not open to students with two or more years of high school Spanish.
 Designed for students with no previous knowledge of Spanish.
 Not open to native speakers.
 Laboratory work required.
 (3-0-3)